wombleton/gitlaw-nz/acts/S/Secondhand Dealers and Pawnbrokers Act 2004.md

     (5) Acquiring secondhand articles as trade-ins when selling new goods does not of itself indicate that a person is engaged in business as a secondhand dealer.

-    (6) A person who carries on business as a secondhand dealer without holding a licence commits an offence and is liable on summary conviction to a fine not exceeding $20,000\.
+    (6) A person who carries on business as a secondhand dealer without holding a licence commits an offence and is liable on conviction to a fine not exceeding $20,000\.

     Compare: 1963 No 10 s 3

+    Section 6(6): amended, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 7 Pawnbrokers to be licensed